Indianapolis International Airport

 Opening in March 2011, the JW Marriott Indianapolis will be a luxurious and spacious hotel complex that serves as the premier convention headquarters hotel in Indianapolis with more than 104,000 square feet of meeting, banquet and exhibit space.
 The JW Marriott Indianapolis will be home to one of Marriott's largest hotel ballrooms globally, totaling 40,500 square feet.

 The JW Marriott Indianapolis will be conveniently located downtown adjacent to the newly expanded Indiana Convention Center, connected via Skybridge to the 622 room Indianapolis Marriott Downtown and blocks from the new Lucas Oil Stadium.

 The NEW Indiana Convention Center

-Indianapolis is on the verge of having one of the nation’s top 20 largest convention center complexes.
-The combination of the new multi-purpose Lucas Oil Stadium and an expanded Indiana Convention Center means Indianapolis will be able to offer 3.4 million square feet of exhibit and meeting space.
-The combined new space will make the Indiana Convention Center the nation’s 16th largest.
-It currently is 32nd.
+Indianapolis has one of the nation’s largest and most modern convention center complexes.
+The combination of the new multi-purpose Lucas Oil Stadium and an expanded Indiana Convention Center means Indianapolis has 3.4 million square feet of exhibit and meeting space to offer.
+The combined new space makes the Indiana Convention Center the nation’s 16th largest facility of its type.